A world-class BDD training for devs, testers, and the business.

 By the end of this course you will acquire the fundamental technical and non-technical skills required to confidently practise BDD.

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

 Both days are led by Ryan Marsh.
 Ryan Marsh is an agile coach, trainer, and hacker who works with enterprise software development teams to help them be their very best.
 Ryan believes enterprise software development can be fun, rewarding, and move at high speed no matter the industry.
 Ryan has helped technology teams supercharge their development at some of America’s most well-known companies.

 Day 1 - BDD Fundamentals

-The first day is applicable to "the whole team".
+The first day is applicable for any member of a modern software delivery team.
 (BAs, product owners, domain experts, UX designers, developers, testers, and any other important stakeholders).

 We’ll teach you Example Mapping - a powerful technique we have developed to help business, IT and QA break requirements down into concrete examples.
 This exposes misunderstandings early and will help you write better executable specifications and automated tests later.

 The fundamental principles and practices of Behaviour-Driven Development